PGM-Lab/InferPy/docs/notes/probzoo.rst

 Probabilistic Model Zoo
 ===========================

-In this section, we present the code for implementing some models in Inferpy.
+In this section, we present the code for implementing some models in InferPy.

 Bayesian Linear Regression